YGFrost/Password-Generator/README.md

 # Password-Generator
-Password generator made with python
+This is a really simple password generator made with python

+im still quite a beginner ^^